 Slack has really changed the way modern businesses communicate internally.
 For large or geographically dispersed workplaces, teams who are out of the office a lot and sometimes just workplaces who want to cut down on email, Slack is a great alternative as a way to communicate & collaborate internally.
 Essentially an online chat room, you can create ‘channels’ for areas of your business or teams and communicate widely without having to clog up people’s inboxes for more urgent and client-facing work.
 Plus lots of integrations that can help streamline your business.

 Sending documents that need to be signed to clients can sometimes be a real pain to do and can the process of having to print, sign, scan and send back gets messy.
-DocuSign is an online platform that allows you and your clients to be able to do the whole process electronically, signing documents anywhere, from any device.
+FuseSign is an online platform that allows you and your clients to be able to do the whole process electronically, signing documents anywhere, from any device.
+Plus it’s built with accountants in mind, so makes handling family groups much easier for you and your client experience!

 Grammarly is a writing tool that can help you and your team check for several types of errors.
 It detects grammar and punctuation mistakes and also provides real-time suggestions and guidelines on how to correct them.
 Extremely useful for checking over long proposals, reports and even important emails.
 On top of those basic error checking (that’s not always picked up by your standard word processor), it will also help you self-edit by providing details on the readability of your content.